lriecken/Vera-Graphics-Converter/README.md

 #### Image Mode:

 The VERA Graphic chip has three modes.
 Bitmap, tiled with a tile dimension of 8 * 8 pixels and tiled with a tile dimension of 16 * 16 pixels.
-Both tile modes split the image in separate tiles and limit their number to 256, since the VERA chip cannot address more than 256 tiles.
+Both tile modes split the image in separate tiles and limit their number to 1024, since the VERA chip cannot address more than 1024 tiles.
 It is also possible to limit their number even further.
+In 2 color mode, only 256 tiles are supported.

 To use a tile mode the width and height of your image must be divisible by 8 or 16.